dreamportdev/Osdev-Notes/08_Loading_Elf/02_Elf_Theory.md

 The reason we need to use a specific address is that the code and data contained in the ELF are compiled and linked assuming that they're at that address.
 There might be code that jumps to a fixed address or data that is expected to be at a certain address.
 If we don't copy the program header where it expects to be, the program may break.

-*Authors Note: Relocations are another way of dealing with the problem of not being to use the requested virtual address, but these are more advanced.
+*Authors Note: Relocations are another way of dealing with the problem of not being able to use the requested virtual address, but these are more advanced.
 They're not hard to implement, certainly easier than dynamic linking, but still beyond the scope of this section.*

 Now that we have that, lets look at the example code (without error handling, as always):